adelmonte/Simple_Package_Manager/README.md

 ## Features

+### User-Friendly Interface
-- fzf menu-driven interface (with multi-select)
+- Interactive menu-driven interface powered by `fzf`
+- Multi-Select functionality for batch operations
+- Real-time package information preview
+- Recently installed and removed packages display

+### System Management
+- Comprehensive system update options
+  - Quick update (auto-yes for yay and Flatpak)
+  - Separate yay and Flatpak update options
-- System update
+  - Full update with review of all changes
+- Intelligent package installation
+  -Multi-Select
+  - Search and install from official repositories and AUR
+  - Display of package details, dependencies, files to install, and PKGBUILD (for AUR packages)
+- Flexible package removal
+  - Multi-Select
+  - Multiple removal options (including dependencies and config files)
+  - Preview of package info and installed files before removal

+### Dependency Management
-- Orphaned package cleanup
+- Orphaned package cleanup with various options
-- Dependency exploration and analysis
+- Advanced dependency exploration and analysis
+  - Interactive exploration of package dependencies
+  - Sorting packages by number of dependencies
+  - Sorting packages by number of exclusive dependencies

+### System Maintenance
-- Package downgrading
+- Package downgrading functionality
-- Cache clearing
-- Package count, pacman and yay cache monitor, and available "Updates" counter.
+  - Search and downgrade from local cache
+  - Option to search and download from Arch Linux Archive (ALA)
+- Cache clearing with quick and interactive options
+- Monitoring of system status
+  - Display of total installed packages
+  - Real-time tracking of Pacman and Yay cache sizes
+  - Available updates counter

 ## CAUTION!
 - (Optional) shell sources will hijack `install` command
-- Updates are auto-yes, no-confirm and include flatpak updates (user can edit script if they wish)
-- Clean Package Cache will also auto select `y` for all options after confirmation
-- Removal is -Rnsc

 ## Prerequisites